 Our Head Office Staff

 Norman Weber was educated at the former Seychelles College during the years 1960 to 1974.
 He is a UK Chartered Certified Accountant and holds an MSc in Finance from the London School of Economics.
 He served in the Seychelles public service for 21 years as Secretary of State in the Ministry of Finance and as Governor of the Central Bank of Seychelles in 2001 before moving on to the challenges of private enterprise.
 He qualified as a PADI open water scuba instructor in 1991 and with his wife Josette, a more accomplished NAUI and PADI scuba Instructor, set up and operated scuba diving schools and resorts on Mahé, La Digue, Desroches and Alphonse in the mid-1990s.
-S2005 and returned to Seychelles in 2017.
+After a few years in South Africa, he returned to Seychelles in 2017.
 He has come out of retirement to manage ICS and see more of our unique island ecosystems.

 |